lordfeck/rsru/README.md

 Any entries with the value 'yes' for `is_highlight:` will be added to the 'Highlights' section on the homepage.

 ## Templating
-The template files are read by default from `./html/`.
+The template files are read by default from `./tpl/softcat`.
 Each HTML file under here is essential and used to weave the output.

-FUTURE: see TEMPLATES.md, which will describe each file and how to customise it.
+See [TPL_README](TPL_README.md), which will describe each file and how to customise it.

 ## Publishing
 RSRU has no self-publishing features.
 While such is possible with the right CPAN modules, such is beyond the scope of this project.